-Community level in Indawgyi: working groups consisting of several fishing groups will be formed for the priority conservation area and subsequently numerous community-level meetings will be held to update on the project progress and discuss various options and strategies for fishing regulations as well as livelihoods compensation/incentives that are appropriate for the local situation.
+Community level in Indawgyi and Hponganrazi: working groups consisting of several fishing groups will be formed for the priority conservation area and subsequently numerous community-level meetings will be held to update on the project progress and discuss various options and strategies for fishing regulations as well as livelihoods compensation/incentives that are appropriate for the local situation.

-The project will directly partner with the local fishing groups in the in Indawgyi wildlife sanctuary implementing its activities.
+The project will directly partner with the local fishing groups implementing its activities.
 Fishers represent the main resource user group and have the best chance at succeeding in the user-led resource conservation efforts, as they rely most on wetlands-based livelihoods and have a highest stake in resource conservation.